lifepillar/nanoc4-template/README.md

         cd public && git init

-3. Set the origin of the public repo to point to your remote repository on Github:
+3. Set the origin of the public repo to point to your remote repository on Github (where your web site is hosted):

         git remote add origin <URI>